--------------------------------------------------------------

 fill = 'white', col = 'black', name_shape = "Progression") +

-scale_y_continuous(name = "Time since start of treatment (cycles)",
+scale_y_continuous(name = "Months from start of treatment",

 breaks = c(0, 2, 4, 6, 8, 10, 13, 16, 19, 22)) +